alexander-marquardt/es_local_indexer/README.md

 # Elastic Local Indexer
 ## Introduction
-This code is designed to show how Elasticsearch can be used for indexing html documents from a local disk into Elasticsearch and then searching the ingested html documents.
+Elastic Local Indexer is designed to demonstrate how Elasticsearch can be used for indexing html documents from a local disk into Elasticsearch and then for searching through the ingested html documents.

 In addition to providing an easy way to ingest the data (you just have to tell elastic_local_indexer where to look), this code also generates a google-like search results page.
 The code given here is intended to provide a base that can be used as a reference or to build upon -- this is not considered fully-featured or production-ready code.
 Nevertheless, this code would be useful if one has a need to search documents while offline.